Mattia46/firstMonth/pills/command_line.md

 Finally, to exit the shell, just type "exit" :)

-## Challenges
+## Exercises

-Before moving on to the next lesson, make sure that you're able to do each of the these [tasks](/challenges/command_line_challenges.md).
+Before moving on to the next lesson, make sure that you're able to do each of the these [exercises](/challenges/command_line_challenges.md).
+In particular being able to complete these exercises will be very helpful for completing the command line weekly challenge.